centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

    ![alt text](Manufacturing_Assets/3%20Connect%20to%20EventHub.png)

 5. We will then **not** need to create a new connection to our event hub in Azure.
 Select an **Existing Connection** from the dropdown.
-We will create 5 eventstreams for this training.
+We will create 5 Eventstreams for this training.
-   The first eventstream is oeedata_es - Select the connection **litmus-oeedata** for this eventstream
+   The first Eventstream is oeedata_es - Select the connection **litmus-oeedata** for this Eventstream

    ![alt text](Manufacturing_Assets/SelectConnection.png)